 We will also need a physician’s order for your medication and information about your health insurance to authorize your treatment.
 Once we have those two things, we can order your medications and schedule your infusion for a time that is convenient for you.

 The duration of your particular infusion will depend upon your prescribed treatment.
 Your nurse will have more information regarding the amount of time required for your therapy.

-We provide both adult and pediatric infusion treatments.
+We provide both adult and pediatric infusion treatments for children 12 years old and older.
 When a child comes to us, we take extra-special care to ensure a positive experience.

 Each therapy is priced differently and will vary depending upon your insurance coverage.
 We will also explore any potential rebates to ensure your treatment is the lowest possible price.

 Drink plenty of non-caffeinated liquids and get a good night’s sleep.
 We will advise you if your treatment requires fasting.
 Please bring your ID and insurance cards.
 Dress comfortably and, if possible, have someone drive you to and from your appointment.